Common Children’s Hand & Wrist Injuries

 Top Oakland County Hand Doctor

-It’s a fact of childhood that hand wrist injuries are extremely common in children, as kids explore, climb, play and participate in sports and other activities.
+It’s a fact of childhood that hand wrist injuries are extremely common in children, as kids tryout their new Christmas presents and explore, climb, play and participate in sports and other activities.

-If you are suffering from an injury or pain in your fingers, wrist, elbow or arm, contact board certified Oakland County hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
-As with most medical conditions, early detection, awareness, and a prevention or treatment plan is the most effective way to combat conditions of the hand, wrist and arm.
+If your child is suffering from any injury or pain in their fingers, wrist, elbow or arm, contact board certified Oakland County hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
+As with any childhood injury, early detection and a prompt and comprehensive treatment plan is the most effective way to ensure that your child recovers as fast as possible – without long-term complications.